CosmicStudioSoftware/OMMBV/README.md

 [![Documentation Status](https://readthedocs.org/projects/OMMBV/badge/?version=latest)](https://OMMBV.readthedocs.io/en/latest/?badge=latest)
 [![DOI](https://zenodo.org/badge/138220240.svg)](https://zenodo.org/badge/latestdoi/138220240)

-The motion of plasma in the ionosphere is the result of forcing from neutral winds, electric fields, neutral collisions, as well as the orientation of the background magnetic field.
+The motion of plasma in the ionosphere is the result of forcing from neutral winds, electric fields,
+as well as the orientation of the background magnetic field.
 Plasma moves easily along the magnetic field line and less so across it.
-OMMBV calculates directions (unit vectors) based upon the geomagnetic field that are most relevant for understanding the movement of plasma.
-In addition, OMMBV includes methods for scaling ion drifts at one location to either the magnetic footpoint or to the magnetic equator.
+OMMBV (Orthogonal Multipole Magnetic Basis Vectors) calculates directions (unit vectors) based upon the geomagnetic field that are optimized for understanding the movement of plasma and the coupling with the neutral atmosphere.
+This system is the first to remain orthogonal for multipole magnetic fields as well as when including a geodetic reference surface (Earth).

+ OMMBV also includes methods for scaling ion drifts at one location to either the magnetic footpoint or to the magnetic equator.
 Scaling to the footpoint is critical for understanding how neutral atmosphere winds at low altitudes (footpoint heights) will be expressed either at the satellite location or at the magnetic equator.
 Scaling to the magnetic equator can be particularly effective when creating a common basis for